 If you want to get the most out of your renovation project, you need to gather as much knowledge as possible about sustainable materials and systems.
 Knowing more about sustainable building practices will allow you to communicate your ideas more clearly to your architect and stay in the loop during discussions.
 Start by reading everything you can about Energy Star appliances, sustainable building materials, and energy-efficient lighting.
 If possible, try to attend green building tours or sustainable design workshops like those provided by GreenHomeNYC.

 Stay Open About Your ChoicesStay Open About Your Choices

 As you move through the planning phase, you’ll have a lot of choices to make.
 For instance, how green do you want to be?
-If you want your home to be as energy-efficient as possible, then you can focus on Energy Star appliances, water heaters, high-efficiency insulation and windows, and solar power if you wish to take things a step further, than you can look into getting sustainably harvested woods and recyclable fixtures.
-Your choice of materials will also be influenced by what’s locally available and what you’ll have to place an order.
+If you want your home to be as energy-efficient as possible, then you can focus on Energy Star appliances, water heaters, high-efficiency insulation and windows, and solar power.
+If you wish to take things a step further, you can look into getting sustainably harvested woods and recyclable fixtures.
+Your choice of materials will also be influenced by what’s locally available and what you’ll have to place an order in.
 Aesthetics will play a part too.
-If you’ve been careful in choosing the right architect, they should be able to come up with a design that is both sustainable and pleasing to your taste in aesthetics.
+If you’ve been careful in choosing the right architect, they should be able to develop a sustainable design and pleasing to your taste in aesthetics.